 Doba deals with the drop-shipper supplying your product and they dispatch it directly to your customer.

 Doba is a good service if you’re looking for an easy way to drop-ship goods to your customers, but it’s not always the cheapest option and there are alternatives that I talk about later in this Doba review.

-Is Doba The Best Option?
+Doba Reviews: Is It The Best Option?

 First of all, Doba only does dropshipping — that is they dispatch individual orders to your customers.
 There is no option to buy more than one unit from a supplier at a time and no option to buy any stock from a wholesaler that you can hold.

 That can be a good and a bad thing.
 Good because it means you don’t have to manage or invest in any stock, but bad in that there is no option to even if you wanted to — for example, buying 10 of an item to get a discount per unit.
 Doba only does drop-shipping, no wholesale offers.